Computer Vision Applications Examples Across Different Industries

 We can generally place Computer Vision tasks in four categories: image classification, segmentation, detection and tracking, and information retrieval from the visual data.

-According to the report published in September 2020 by the Grand New Research, Computer Vision has reached a value of US$19 billion in 2019 and is expected to grow further.
+According to the report published in September 2020 by Grand New Research, Computer Vision has reached a value of US$19 billion in 2019 and is expected to grow further.
 Right now, the biggest volume of Computer Vision usage is in the manufacturing quality assurance and control area, which in 2019 accounted for more than a quarter of the market.
-Healthcare, automotive industry, agriculture, and personal electronics are also among the front-runners in the industry implementation.
+Healthcare, the automotive industry, agriculture, and personal electronics are also among the front-runners in the industry implementation.
 Most of them we will outline in our coming sections.

 Picture 1.
 Example of pedestrian detection with Computer Vision // ll0zz, Indif; Wikimedia Commons